MP to visit Clun over traffic problems.

-Residents in the area and members of Clun Town Council with Chapel Lawn have long been concerned with drivers of large lorries using the main A488 as a cut through, hitting the bridge and sometimes nearly missing pedestrians.
+Residents and members of Clun Town Council with Chapel Lawn have long been concerned with drivers of large lorries using the main A488 as a cut-through, hitting the bridge over the River Clun and sometimes narrowly missing pedestrians.

-The matter came to a head two weeks ago just before the busy Bank Holiday weekend when a large HGV damaged the wall of the main bridge before shunting a car with a driver in it, writing the car off, though the occupant escaped unscathed.
+The matter came to a head two weeks ago just before the busy Bank Holiday weekend when an HGV damaged the wall of the main bridge before shunting a car with a driver in it, writing the car off, though the occupant escaped unscathed.

-Mr Dunne will visit the town on Friday to meet with Councillor Dean Carroll, Shropshire Councillor's portfolio holder for physical infrastructure and chairman of the town council Ryan Davies.
+Mr Dunne will visit the town on Friday to meet with Councillor Dean Carroll, Shropshire Council's portfolio holder for physical infrastructure and chairman of the town council, Ryan Davies.

 Mr Davies said large lorries using the A488 had long been a problem and there had been a number of incidents and near misses before the accident two weeks ago.